 The Ed.D.
 (Doctorate in Education) in Curriculum and Instruction with an emphasis on Educational Technology at the University of Florida is designed for those aiming to be researching professionals: Professionals who conduct research related to educational technology in educational environments.

-How it works: The Ed.D. is offered online with two required campus-based summer experiences, the first of which is a 2-day orientation in the Fall semester.
+How it works: The Ed.D. is offered online with three required campus-based experiences, the first of which is a 2-day orientation in the first semester, followed by 4-day summer sessions at the end of the first and second year.
 Students complete two years of required online coursework as a cohort, followed by qualifying exams at the end of the second year.
 They then work on dissertations under the guidance of our full-time faculty.

 A cohort-based, online community of practice combined with individual and small group mentoring helps students persist and succeed in attaining their doctoral degree.
 All activities, assignments and research are scaffolded to synthesize theory, research and practice and emphasize relevance to professional practice.
 Information literacy and other support services are provided throughout the program.